agrc/gis.utah.gov/_posts/2016-09-07-third-quarter-municipal-boundaries-updates.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'Third Quarter 2016 Municipal Boundaries Updates'
 author:
   display_name: Mike Heagin
   email: mheagin@utah.gov
+tags: []
+published: true
 date: 2016-09-07 15:35:52
+title: Third Quarter 2016 Municipal Boundaries Updates
-categories:
+categories: []

-tags:

 ---

 We are into the third quarter and updates to the Municipal Boundaries are available now.